gskbyte/GranadaLayout/README.md

           {
             "id" : "title",
             "class" : "GRXTextView", // GRXTextView is a subclass of UITextView which is ready to be layouted, without margins and scroll
-            "width" : "match_parent",
+            "nuiClass" : "title", // If you use NUI, you can set the nuiClass directly to customize this view "width" : "match_parent",
             "height" : "wrap_content",